 Large companies have traditionally had an impressive list of batch workloads, which run at night, when people have gone home for the day.
-These include such things as application and database backup jobs; extraction, translation and load (ETL) jobs; disaster recovery (DR) environment checks and updates; online analytical processing (OLAP) jobs; and monthly/ quarterly billing updates or financial “close”, to name a few.
+These include such things as application and database backup jobs; extraction, transform, and load (ETL) jobs; disaster recovery (DR) environment checks and updates; online analytical processing (OLAP) jobs; and monthly/ quarterly billing updates or financial “close”, to name a few.

 Traditionally, with on-premise data centers, these workloads have run at night to allow the same hardware infrastructure that supports daytime interactive workloads to be repurposed, if you will, to run these batch workloads at night.
 This served a couple of purposes:

 - It avoided network contention between the two workloads (as both are important), allowing the interactive workloads to remain responsive.

 - It avoided data center sprawl by using the same infrastructure to run both, rather than having dedicated infrastructure for interactive and batch.

 Things Are Different with Public Cloud

 As companies move to the public cloud, they are no longer constrained by having to repurpose the same infrastructure.
 In fact, they can spin up and spin down new resources on demand in AWS, Azure or Google Cloud Platform (GCP), running both interactive and batch workloads whenever they want.